Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: System Architecture

-Calling a smart contract function intended for blockchain writing involves the execution of a transaction that changes the state of the storage data on the blockchain.
-In our approach, this transaction is signed with the account's private key via the Elliptic Curve Digital Signature Algorithm (ECDSA), effectively identifying the signer.
+Calling an SC function intended for blockchain writing involves the execution of a transaction that changes the state of storage data on the blockchain.
+In our approach, this transaction is signed with the account's private key via the Elliptic Curve Digital Signature Algorithm, effectively identifying the signer.

-The defined smart contract also determines its ownership, implementing access control to ensure that only the contract owner can add or update message proofs.
+The defined SC also determines its ownership, implementing access control to ensure that only the contract owner can add or update message proofs.
 These features guarantee authentication and non-repudiation.

-Moreover, our smart contract includes a function to verify the existence of a message proof on the blockchain.
-This fact allows external parties to independently confirm whether a specific message hash has been stored in the contract and when it was stored.
-This functionality contributes to the system's transparency, enabling users or auditors to check the validity of message proofs without relying solely on the contract owner, thereby promoting public accountability.
+Moreover, our SC includes a function to verify the existence of a message proof on the blockchain.
+This allows external parties to independently confirm whether a specific message hash has been stored in the contract and when it is stored.
+This functionality contributes to the transparency of the system, enabling users or auditors to check the validity of message proofs without relying solely on the contract owner, thereby promoting public accountability.